 One day “every one of us shall give account of himself to God” (Rom.
 14:12).
 The dead will be resurrected for either eternal life or eternal damnation (Dan.
 12:2; John 5:28, 29), and though everyone will be judged by works (II Cor.
 5:10; Rev. 20:12), it will be to determine a reward in Heaven (I Cor.
 3:12-15) or how severe the punishment in Hell (Rom.
 12:19).
 No amount of good works will save an unrepentant sinner (Matt.
 7:21-23; Eph.
 2:8,9), nor will excuses, such as being raised in a bad environment.
 The Old Testament records entire civilizations being judged for evil they had obvious learned from a previous generation, and there will be no exception for the murderers, perverts, alcoholics and others who blame upbringing for their behavior.
 Many of them have siblings who grew up in the same environment and don’t behave the same way.
 When the siblings are identical twins, who share the same DNA, it also refutes the excuse that genes determine behavior.
 If true, one twin couldn’t be a psychopath, homosexual, alcoholic, etc. without them both being that way.

 When God came to Earth as Jesus, He forced no one to convert and never taught there should be laws against sexual sins, a message much different than the one that dominates the Middle East.
 European traders gave that name to the part of Asia between them and the far eastern lands of India, China and Japan.
 North Africa was later included due to its similar culture that’s also influenced by Islam, which spread throughout the Middle East by conquest.
 Christianity, however, spread throughout the Roman Empire without war.
 Christians lived righteously by choice, not by law.
+(This isn’t meant as an attack on Muslims, who don’t all want a theocracy.
+It’s to point out that the Gospel message is effective without pressuring anyone to accept it.)
 “The wages of sin is [spiritual] death” (Rom.
 6:23), a choice that doesn’t need to be hindered with legislation.
 This present life is a test for where we will spend eternity and is likened to “a vapor that appeareth for a little time, and then vanisheth away” (James 4:14).
 Life is short and then comes judgment (Heb.
 9:27), a judgment that should be feared more than any punishment here on Earth, whether it’s for sexual immorality or something else.
 In most parts of the world people are under a secular government that allows them to “enjoy the pleasures of sin for a season” (Heb.
 11:25).
 No Scripture says they should be denied that choice.

 The legal systems of Europe were influenced by Roman law, and Europe’s laws then influenced those of nations around the world.
 What works well today worked well in ancient Rome, which for the most part maintained order while allowing people to choose their lifestyle as long as it didn’t disrupt that order.
+(Note: Secular governments can still have elements of Christian influence, with restrictions placed on behaviors that infringe on the rights of Christians.
+To illustrate, laws against public nudity protect people who don’t want to see it.)
 Jesus made it clear He wouldn’t replace Rome’s government with a theocracy when saying, “My kingdom is not of this world.”
 (John 18:36) He didn’t give Jews what they wanted, so they spitefully took Him to the Roman authorities they hated and falsely accused Him (Luke 23:12).
 His execution resulted in a new and better covenant for humanity (Matt.
 20:28; 26:28), giving some the impression the rogue apostle Judas did a good deed by helping the Jews capture Him (Matt.
 26:47-50).
 But Judas did it in exchange for 30 pieces of silver (Matt.
 26:14-16), a greedy motive that shouldn’t be surprising considering he was a thief (John 12:4-6).
 Honoring Judas for betraying Jesus is like honoring a man who killed his parents to inherit their property just because they were organ donors who saved other lives by dying.
 God will hold the wicked accountable for their actions, even if they result in good (Rom.
 3:5-8).
-Therefore Jesus said it would have been good for Judas if he had never been born (Matt.
+Therefore Jesus said it would have been good for Judas had he never been born (Matt.
 26:24).

 According to a heretical book called the Gospel of Judas, Jesus was betrayed with good intentions.
 It’s one of many writings that contradict Scripture, some of which were allegedly written by apostles.
 Above all, their claimed authorship should be regarded with suspicion.
 Then there’s Paul eliminating any possibility of their authority by stating that even if he, an apostle, teaches something contrary to Scripture, let him be accursed (Gal.
 1:8, 9).
 Moreover, the apostle Peter did just that by knowingly giving others the impression that obedience to Jewish law was still required (Gal.
 2:11-16).
 So even apostles were capable of leading people astray at times, and if one of them had written something contrary to Scripture during a time of bad judgment, it’s not in the Bible because God saw to it that it contained no erroneous message.
 No matter who wrote what, if it’s not in the Bible, it has no authority for doctrine.
 No one should add to or take away from Scripture (Deut.
 4:2; Prov.30:6; Rev. 22:18, 19), as some of the Jews had.
 The Pharisees added to it (Mark 7:5-8), the Sadducees took from it (Luke 20:27), and Jesus warned against the doctrine of both sects (Matt.
 16:12).